 Maha Yoga is pleased to offer a diverse teaching team, each bringing their unique personalities, training and life experience to the studio.

-While we are unique in our teaching styles, a quality we all have in common is authenticity and warm friendliness.
+While we are unique in our teaching styles, qualites we all embrace are authenticity, integrity and warm friendliness.

 Kendall Latimer is a longtime yoga practitioner, a trained teacher and forever a student.